 Antioxidants are the body’s self-defense

-Antioxidants are a classified group of various vitamins, minerals, and other natural compounds found in food and supplements that are known for their ability to fight and eradicate harmful free radicals in the body.
+Antioxidants are a classified group of various vitamins, minerals, and other natural compounds found in food and supplements that are known for their ability to fight free radicals in the body.

 If left to roam in the body, free radicals can actually attack DNA, manipulating the coding in the strands, and also deteriorate cells membranes, opening them up to exposure to toxins that can result in a greater risk for disease.
 This also means cells may not function properly, or even die off.

-One of the most important lines of self-defense against this process is intaking a good number of antioxidant-rich foods every day that can cut off the oxidation process and prevent cell damage, which will ultimately keep you healthy.
+One of the most important lines of self-defense against this process is intaking a good number of antioxidant-rich foods every day that can help cut off the oxidation process and prevent cell damage.

 Top 10 antioxidant-rich foods

 Blueberries are considered a superfruit for their wide range of benefits, including boosts to brainpower.
-Part of this lies in the fact that they contain anthocyanin, which is a flavonoid that’s considered to have potent antioxidant capacity.
+Part of this lies in the fact that they deliver anthocyanin, a flavonoid that’s considered to have potent antioxidant capacity.
 Here are just some of the ways blueberries (particularly wild blueberries) can do the body good.

-- Blueberries have a low glycemic index, so even though they taste sweet, eating them won’t cause blood sugar spikes
+- Blueberries have a lower glycemic index, so even though they taste sweet, eating them won’t cause blood sugar spikes

-- They’re known as brain food because they have been seen to help improve memory function and delay cognitive degeneration caused by aging
+- They’re known as brain food because they may help improve memory function

 Eat up: Fresh or frozen, in breakfast or dessert, blueberries are versatile and tasty.
 Try this Purple Pinole Breakfast Bowl to get your fill; along with blueberries, this hot-cereal is full of raspberries and blackberries, which also make our list of the top 10 antioxidant-rich foods.